Campus Tuition and Financial Aid

 Campus program tuition for the current academic year can be calculated in the following link:

 Because the Master of Engineering Management Program is a professional degree rather than a research degree, most students pay their own tuition costs.

 US citizens and eligible non-citizens are able to borrow through the Federal Stafford Loan Program.
-Applicants for assistance through this program must file a Free Application for Federal Student Aid (FAFSA), which may be completed online at https://fafsa.ed.gov/.
+Applicants for assistance through this program must file a Free Application for Federal Student Aid (FAFSA), which may be completed online by visiting the FAFSA application page.
 International applicants are not eligible for Federal loans; however, many international students take out loans in their home countries, and some US banks may offer loans to international students for study in the US.